Sunday, December 2, 2018

 II.
 A commentary on the text

-Luke 21:25-26: Signs in sun and moon and stars
+Luke 21:25-26: Signs in sun and moon and stars.

 These two verses describe three cosmic phenomena: (1) “There will be signs in sun and moon and stars”; (2) “The roaring of the sea and waves”; (3) “The powers of the heavens will be shaken”.
 In the eighties, when Luke was writing, these three phenomena had not taken place.
-The communities could say: “This is the seventh and last sign still to come before the end!”
-At first sight, this seventh sign seems more terrible than the preceding ones, especially that Luke says that men will be fainting with fear and with foreboding of what is coming on the world.
-In truth, in spite of their negative appearance, these cosmic images suggest something very positive, namely, the beginning of a new creation that will take the place of the old creation (cf Ap 21:1).
-It is the beginning of the new heaven and the new earth, proclaimed by Isaiah (Is 65:17).
+The communities could say, “This is the seventh and last sign still to come before the end!”
+At first sight, this seventh sign seems more terrible than the preceding ones, especially since Luke says that men will be fainting with fear and with foreboding of what is coming on the world.
+In truth, in spite of their negative appearance, these cosmic images suggest something very positive, namely, the beginning of a new creation that will take the place of the old creation (Rev 21:1).
+It is the beginning of the new heaven and the new earth, proclaimed by Isaiah (Isa 65:17).
 They usher in the manifestation of the Son of God, the beginning of the new times.

-Luke 21:27: The coming of the Kingdom of God and the manifestation of the Son of Man
+Luke 21:27: The coming of the Kingdom of God and the manifestation of the Son of Man.

-Luke 21:28: A hope that grows in the heart
+Luke 21:28: A hope that grows in the heart.

-In Mark’s Gospel, Jesus says: “This is just the beginning of the birth pangs!”
-(Mk 13:8) Here, in Luke’s Gospel, Jesus says: “when these things begin to take place, look up and raise your heads, because your redemption is drawing near!”
+In Mark’s Gospel, Jesus says, “This is just the beginning of the birth pangs!”
+(Mk 13:8) Here, in Luke’s Gospel, Jesus says, “When these things begin to take place, look up and raise your heads, because your redemption is drawing near!”
 This affirmation shows that the aim of the discourse is not to cause fear but to raise hope and joy in a people suffering from persecution.
 Jesus’ words helped (and still help) the communities to read events from the point of view of hope.
 It is those who oppress and exploit the people who must fear.
 They, indeed, must know that their empire is finished.

-Luke 21:29-33: The lesson of the parable of the fig tree
+Luke 21:29-33: The lesson of the parable of the fig tree.

 God is always coming!
 His coming takes place when least expected.
-It may happen that He comes and that people are not aware of the hour of his coming (cf Mt 24:37-39).
-Jesus advises people to be constantly watching: (1) avoid all things that may disturb or burden the heart (dissipations, drunkenness and worries of life); (2) pray always, asking for strength to go on and wait standing for the coming of the Son of man.
+It may happen that He comes and that people are not aware of the hour of His coming (cf. Mt 24:37-39).
+Jesus advises people to be constantly watching: (1) avoid all things that may disturb or burden the heart (dissipations, drunkenness, and worries of life); (2) pray always, asking for strength to go on and wait standing for the coming of the Son of Man.
 In other words, the discourse asks for a double attitude: on the one hand, the watchfulness of one who is always aware, and on the other, the serene calmness of one who is at peace.
 These attitudes are signs of great maturity, because they bring together an awareness of the seriousness of the task and an awareness of the relativity of all things.